Knowledge base

 3. Choose to synchronize emails.

-8. Click on General in the sidebar, then click on Device Management (for macOS Sequoia 15 version).
-If you have a lower version or cannot find the profile, refer to the official documentation by changing the version of your system at the top of the page if necessary:
+• If you have an older version of macOS or cannot find the profile, search for “profile” in the settings, or refer to the official documentation by changing the system version at the top of the page if necessary.

-14. There you go, your email address is now configured in the Apple Mail application that you can open and control.
+16. Your email address is now configured in the Apple Mail application, which you can open and check:

 Delete an IMAP account

-Refer to the chapter "Stop using an account" by changing the system version at the top of the page if necessary (be careful: do not delete a POP3 account without saving your messages first).
+Refer to the chapter "Stop using an account" by changing the system version at the top of the page if necessary (note: do not delete a POP-configured account without saving your messages first).

 Delete an Apple profile